Minimum wage: Criticisms of the supply and demand model

-An alternate view of the labor market has low-wage labor markets characterized as monopsonistic competition wherein buyers (employers) have significantly more market power than do sellers (workers).
-This monopsony could be a result of intentional collusion between employers, or naturalistic factors such as segmented markets, search costs, information costs, imperfect mobility and the personal element of labor markets.
+An alternative view of the labor market characterizes low-wage labor markets as monopsonistic competition, in which buyers (employers) have significantly more market power than sellers (workers).
+This monopsony could be a result of intentional collusion between employers, or naturalistic factors such as segmented markets, search costs, information costs, imperfect mobility, and the personal element of labor markets.
 Such a case is a type of market failure and results in workers being paid less than their marginal value.
 Under the monopsonistic assumption, an appropriately set minimum wage could increase both wages and employment, with the optimal level being equal to the marginal product of labor.
 This view emphasizes the role of minimum wages as a market regulation policy akin to antitrust policies, as opposed to an illusory "free lunch" for low-wage workers.

 Another reason minimum wage may not affect employment in certain industries is that the demand for the product the employees produce is highly inelastic.
 For example, if management is forced to increase wages, management can pass on the increase in wage to consumers in the form of higher prices.
-Since demand for the product is highly inelastic, consumers continue to buy the product at the higher price and so the manager is not forced to lay off workers.
+Since demand for the product is highly inelastic, consumers continue to buy it at the higher price, so the manager is not forced to lay off workers.
 Economist Paul Krugman argues this explanation neglects to explain why the firm was not charging this higher price absent the minimum wage.

 Three other possible reasons minimum wages do not affect employment were suggested by Alan Blinder: higher wages may reduce turnover, and hence training costs; raising the minimum wage may "render moot" the potential problem of recruiting workers at a higher wage than current workers; and minimum wage workers might represent such a small proportion of a business' cost that the increase is too small to matter.
 He admits that he does not know if these are correct, but argues that "the list demonstrates that one can accept the new empirical findings and still be a card-carrying economist".

 Mathematical models of the minimum wage and frictional labor markets

-The following mathematical models are more quantitative in orientation, and highlight some of the difficulties in determining the impact of the minimum wage on labor market outcomes.
-Specifically, these models focus on labor markets with frictions and may result in positive or negative outcomes from raising the minimum wage, depending on the circumstances.
+The following mathematical models are more quantitative in orientation and highlight some of the difficulties in determining the impact of the minimum wage on labor market outcomes.
+Specifically, these models focus on labor markets with frictions.
+They may result in positive or negative outcomes from raising the minimum wage, depending on the circumstances.